layetri/karplusstrong/README.md

 Started implementation in C++.
 Debugging on Teensy is (kind of) hell, so I'm also writing an implementation using Jack that can run on macOS natively.
 Yay for cross-platform compatibility ✨.
 #### Week 6
 Implemented the whole thing.
 Added a preset engine for easy morphing between settings.
 Ported the whole thing to work on Teensy (not optimized yet, there are still plenty of bugs).

+#### Week 6.5
+Added MIDI support (x86) and split the exciters off into a separate struct to clean up the code a bit.
+Final result: [youtube.com/watch?v=ynqMaBoQQhg](https://youtube.com/watch?v=ynqMaBoQQhg).

 ### Future ideas
 - Adding more IO: Audio Input that can be used as both a trigger and an exciter, a pluck trigger in, and more.